 In 2018 the Federation carried out an in-depth service review, including a survey of its membership.
 Based on the survey results the visits programme is in the process of being updated and developed into the Crematorium Compliance Inspection Scheme.

 However, the purpose remains the same, to promote high standards of service provision, check that statutory requirements relating to the cremation process are being met and over advice.
 In addition to provide transparency the results of the inspection are published on the Federation website to empower local communities and recognise service excellence.

-The inspections are undertaken by two Interim Crematorium Inspectors who have been appointed by the Federation and have extensive management experience of crematoria.
+The inspections are undertaken by four Interim Crematorium Inspectors who have been appointed by the Federation and have extensive management experience of crematoria.

 The Crematorium Inspector asks a series of questions and observes the operation of the facility to be able to reassure the Cremation Authority that its facility is operating in compliance with 3 key requirements:

 The Cremation Regulations 2009, relating to statutory documentation;

 The Defra Process Guidance notes 4/12, relating to cremation;

 The Code of Cremation Practice, relating to all aspects of the service.

 In addition, the Crematorium Inspector will also note any areas where, in his opinion, changes could improve the service for the benefit of the bereaved.